A subsemigroup of the rook monoid: Submonoids and Subsemigroups

 We now turn to minimality and rank.
 If $x_i=\langle d_i,k_i,m_i\rangle\in SUT_n\setminus\{\zero\}$, then $\sum_{i=1}^p d_i\ge p$ by (\ref{eq:sutn-definition}); eqn. (\ref{eq:an-definition}) and Theorem~\ref{th:multiplication-finite} then show that the product $\prod_{i=1}^p x_i$ can belong to $A_n$ only if $p=1$ and $x_1 \in A_n$.
 In other words, any $y\in A_n$ can be written as a finite product of elements of $SUT_n$ only in a trivial manner (i.e., the product can only have one factor, equal to $y$), implying that \textit{any} generating set must contain this $y$.
 We have thus shown that

 It follows that no proper subset of $A_n$ can generate $SUT_n$, proving minimality of the generating set $A_n$.
 It also follows that $\abs{A_n}\le \abs{B_n}$ for any $B_n$ generating $SUT_n$, so that the rank of $SUT_n$ equals the cardinality of its generating set $A_n$.
 Computing $\abs{A_n}$ via (\ref{eq:an-definition}), we arrive at (\ref{eq:sutn-rank}). \end{proof} By taking transposes, one can immediately re-state Theorem~\ref{th:minimal-rank-sutn} so as to apply to $SLT_n=SUT_n^T$.
+In this case, the generating set is $A_n^T$, where